Some links in this post may be affiliate links

-African Fig Tree (Ficus cyathistipula) grows best in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.
+African Fig Tree (Ficus cyathistipula) grows best in bright light with some sunlight, average warmth and humidity, and moderately moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.

-Ficus cyathistipula also called Birchbark Fig is one of the popular Ficus varieties and bears glossy, leathery, tumbler-shaped, dark-green leaves arranged spirally on a 4 cm long petiole.
+Ficus cyathistipula also called Birchbark Fig is among favorite Ficus varieties, and bears glossy, leathery, tumbler-shaped, dark-green leaves arranged spirally on a 4 cm long petiole.

 Birchbark Fig is an evergreen, vigourously-growing, shrubby plant with a thin trunk, which branches readily and may have adventitious roots.
 The leaves clothe the upright stems all through the year.
 It has a dark and flaky bark which gives it the common name, 'Birchbark Fig'.